snoplus/oxsx/README.md

 4. [SCons](http://www.scons.org/) Is used for the build, also a dependency for RAT

-5. [HDF5](https://www.hdfgroup.org/HDF5/release/obtain5.html) Should be configured to install with c++ support `./configure --enable-cxx && make && make install`
+5. [HDF5](https://www.hdfgroup.org/HDF5/release/obtain5.html) Should be configured to install with C++ support `./configure --enable-cxx && make && make install`

 6. [ROOT](https://root.cern.ch/downloading-root) Should be installed with Minuit2 enabled `./configure --enable-minuit2`